Good and Bad Reasons to Tap Home Equity in 2026

 See How Much Equity You Can Access

-Tapping your home equity can be a smart move when it’s used strategically.
-Focus on high-impact, value-building goals like renovations, education, or debt consolidation with a clear payoff plan.
+Tapping your home equity can be a smart move when used strategically.
+Focus on high-impact, value-building goals like renovations, education, or debt consolidation—and always go in with a clear repayment plan.
 Avoid using equity for impulse purchases or to cover chronic budget gaps.

-Whichever route you choose—a home equity loan, HELOC, or cash-out refinance—borrow only what you need, and make a plan to repay it.
+Whichever route you choose—a home equity loan, HELOC, or cash-out refinance—borrow only what you need.
 Because at the end of the day, your home is on the line.

-Want to see how much equity you can access?
-Start your application with Refi.com today.
+Ready to see how much equity you can access?
+Explore your options at Refi.com or start your application today.